antimof/UxPlay/README.md

 12. Added support for audio-only streaming with original (non-Mirror) AirPlay protocol, with Apple Lossless (ALAC) audio.

-13. Added suppport for the  older AirPlay protocol used by third-party Windows-based AirPlay mirror emulators such as AirMyPC.
+13. Added suppport for the older AirPlay protocol used by third-party Windows-based AirPlay mirror emulators such as AirMyPC, and for the protocol used by older 32-bit devices that can only run iOS 9 or iOS 10.

 # Disclaimer